agsb/f2u/README.md

     all twig words have a payload as first and last references;
     all leaf words have a payload as self reference and last jump;
-    the memory model is not unified, separate address for flash, sdram. why two "adiw WL, 1" ????
+    the memory model is not unified, separate address for flash, sdram. why two "adiw WL, 1" ?
+Adjust Z to a even address

-3. this F2U implementation for ATMEGA8, do not use any of real SP intructions (pop, push, call, ret), leaving those for external extensions and libraries;
+4. this F2U implementation for ATMEGA8, do not use any of real SP intructions (pop, push, call, ret), leaving those for external extensions and libraries;

 ; the interpreter

     ;
     ; WARNING: this inner still only works for program memory (flash) ;
-    ; does nothing and mark as primitive for instructions code
+    ; does nothing and mark as primitive
     _LAST:
       nop
       nop